 Just mix everything together in a bowl using a spoon or a whisk, then transfer to an airtight jar or container!

 This batch makes 7 tablespoons, which is the perfect amount to fit in a small, 4-oz. mason jar.
+You can also store it in an empty spice jar.

 How to use pumpkin spice